Chart Color Schemes

 Pymble is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Pymble has a high level of cultural diversity, with 33.6% of its population speaking a language other than English at home and 41.4% born overseas.
-Christianity is the predominant religion in Pymble, comprising 48.4% of the population.
-However, Judaism is overrepresented compared to Greater Sydney, making up 1.2% of Pymble's population versus 0.5%.
+Christianity is the predominant religion in Pymble, making up 48.4% of people there.
+However, Judaism is overrepresented compared to Greater Sydney, comprising 1.2% of Pymble's population versus 0.5% regionally.

 Frequently Asked Questions - Diversity